Itential-Adapters/adapter-checkpoint_management/SYSTEMINFO.md

 The Check Point Management adapter can be integrated to the Itential Device Broker which will allow your Check Point Managed Gateways to be managed within the Itential Configuration Manager Application.

 ## Why Integrate
-The Check Point Management adapter from Itential is used to integrate the Itential Automation Platform (IAP) with Check Point Management.
+The Check Point Management adapter from Itential is used to integrate the Itential Platform with Check Point Management.
 With this adapter you have the ability to perform operations such as:

 - Configure and Manage Check Point Managed Gateways.
 - Networks